davybrion/companysite-dotnet/content/blog/2009-08-build-your-own-data-access-layer-out-of-the-box-crud-functionality.md

 There's not a lot to this one either...
 The actual insert statement is once again retrieved through the TableInfo class, as are the parameter values (including their values for this specific entity).
 You can go back to the previous post to look at the implementation of TableInfo's GetParametersForInsert method :)

-Keep in mind that there is a limitation here that i only support SQL Server's Identity-style generators.
+Keep in mind that there is a limitation here that I only support SQL Server's Identity-style generators.
 Again, if you want to support multiple identifier strategies like NHibernate does, you'll have to deal with a lot more complexity in the InsertAction class.

 The UpdateAction is very similar: